plameniliyanovstoyanov/Plamen-Stoyanov-emp/README.md

       ...
    ```

+I also created sample mock-up files that you can download or read data from.
+They are placed in the files folder ```./files/```.

 ## Specific requirements
 * DateTo can be NULL, equivalent to today.
 * The input data must be loaded to the program from a CSV file.